CONSULTATION • CONSERVATION • REPAIR

 COB WALLS, BRICK, FLINT & STONE A SPECIALITY

 Lime based mortars have many advantages over cement for external rendering, and especially when they are painted with traditional limewash.
 We tend to work with lime putty and make our own limewash.

 These external renders were traditionally applied to disguise and protect walls.
 There is considerable conservation debate at present as to why renders have been removed and if they should be reapplied to protect the masonry.

 The use of lime renders means that the porosity of the lime allows the wall to breathe; the lime permits general movement; the wall is protected; and the self-healing nature of the lime reduces cracking.

-As stated in my Lime Mortar section, the best results require patience, care with the drying and control of suction.
+As stated in our Lime Mortar section, the best results require patience, care with the drying and control of suction.
 The result will be a traditional looking and long lasting render.

 In the preparation phase existing render must be removed unless it is good lime render.
-Often I am removing cement renders and replacing them with lime renders.
+Often we remove cement renders and replace them with lime renders.
 Sometimes it is wise to leave patches of cement renders if there is a danger of structural failure by removing them.
-Making good all the structure prior to rendering is vital to achieve a good final rendered wall.
+Making good the structure prior to rendering is vital to achieve a good final rendered wall.